• Skip to primary navigation

 • For the best results, do not overcrowd the potatoes inside your air fryer basket.
 Carefully shake your air fryer basket or use tongs to flip them mid-cooking.

-To serve, garnish your air fryer roasted potatoes with a few sprigs of chopped rosemary, chopped parsley, or coriander (cilantro).
+To serve, garnish with a few sprigs of chopped rosemary, chopped parsley, or coriander (cilantro).
 You can also toss them in a bowl of melted butter and garlic.
-These ninja roast potatoes are a great side dish to roast beef, grilled chicken, gravy, and so much more!!
-I also like to pair up my roasties with the following dishes:-

 • Air Fryer Pork Chops no Breading